jonmikeli/azure-move2vnet/README.md

 ## Why?

 This script answers to many real life needs.
-It happens that the development of a project starts and security is not considered (whatever will be the reason).
-Sometimes we are confronted to the need of having to add security afterwords.
+It happens that the development of a project starts and security is not considered (whatever the reason will be).
+Sometimes we are confronted to the need of having to add security afterwards.

 Security implementation can take many forms.
 VNet is one of them: simple, effective and not intrusive (it does not require modifying applications).